 Be warned!
 This menu is not for those on a diet!?

 What is pernil, lechón asado, or pig on a stick?

-The pig roast is slowly roasted on a stick for almost 8 hours seasoned with herbs such as, adobo, sazón, oregano, garlic, olive oil, salt and pepper.
+The pig roast is slowly roasted on a stick for almost 8 hours and seasoned with herbs such as adobo, sazón, oregano, garlic, olive oil, salt, and pepper.

 However, you don’t need to roast a pig on a stick, you can buy a pork shoulder (pernil) and roast it in the oven!